-For this creative challenge, you will all work together to create a board game based on the work your business or event conducts.
+For this creative challenge, you will all work together to create a board game based on the work of your business or event conducts.
 Use basic and limited supplies, such as poster boards and markers.
 Have everyone work together using their imaginations to create a fun and interactive game.

 This exercise will force each person to work collaboratively and give their input in order to create a board game that is fun for everyone.
-And just like any product testing in the office, be sure to play the board game afterwards!
+And just like any product testing in the office, be sure to play the board game afterward!

 10.)
 Spider Web

-In Spider Web have the group form a large circle.
-It may be standing or sitting, it doesn’t necessarily matter.
+In Spider Web, have the group form a large circle.
+The group may be standing or sitting, it doesn’t necessarily matter.
 However, if it is a very large group, you may prefer to sit.
 One person will hold a large ball of twine and then tell the group an embarrassing story about themselves.
 Afterward, they will then hold onto the end of the twine and throw it to someone else in the circle, extending the twine from themselves to the next person.